yo-yona/Parser/README.md

-# Webscrapper for counting words on a website
+# Web scraper for counting words on a website